Kimitsuna-Goblin/extClark/README.md

 <BR>
 On the extended Clark's rule, we estimate a child dosage via *D<SUB>C</SUB>* = *D<SUB>A</SUB>* (*C* / *A*)<SUP>*k*</SUP>.
 Now the meanings of *D<SUB>C</SUB>*, *D<SUB>A</SUB>*, *C* and *A* are same as the normal Clark's rule.
-The *k* is an index number added to equalize the dimension of the mesurement value to body surface dimension.
+The *k* is an index number added to equalize the dimension of the mesurement value to the body surface dimension.
-Generally optimum dosage is considered to be in proportion to the body surface dimension, so we equalize the dimension to body surface dimension (2D) for better estimation.
+Generally optimum dosage is considered to be in proportion to the body surface dimension, so we equalize the dimension to the body surface dimension (2D) for better estimation.
-In the case of body weight, we use *k*=2/3 because the dimension of body weight is 3D.
+In the case of body weights, we use *k*=2/3 because the dimension of body weight is 3D.
 And we don't have to fix 150 lb as the criterion adult weight for *A*.
 We can take a flexible value for *A* considering the child's age and sex, or race and other conditions.